isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 More modern data traditional centers can achieve a design PUE as low as 1.2 and an effective operational PUE of 1.6.
-Rigidly optimized OCP data centers can go below 1.1 in good conditions.
-Google published their numbers in their
+Rigidly optimized OCP data centers can go below 1.1 effective PUE (sic!) in good conditions.
+Google published their numbers in their [PUE dashboard](https://www.google.com/about/datacenters/efficiency/internal/index.html).
-[PUE dashboard](https://www.google.com/about/datacenters/efficiency/internal/index.html).

 All current cloud vendors deploy OCP equipment or (in the case